 “Morning your majesty,” Alexandra said as she walked over to the table, slipping gracefully into a chair.
 Liriel stood there slightly awkwardly before Alexandra beckoned her over, and the pale druid slid into the next chair, her fingers twining in the other woman’s.
 The two of them had been… close since the end of the War.
 Alassiel didn’t know how close, but she suspected very.
 They hadn’t said anything though, so it wasn’t her business… she just hoped her former apprentice was as happy as she appeared to be.
 “I’ve brought the latest news.”

 Alassiel raised one eyebrow.
 Not purely a social visit, then.
-The woman had lost none of her skills or social graces in her transition between infernal seductress and mortal woman, and Ehren said.
+The woman had lost none of her skills or social graces in her transition between infernal seductress and mortal woman.
 Those skills made her invaluable to Alassiel, and she had volunteered her services to the elven woman almost immediately after the end of the war.
 She moved through people as effortlessly as an otter through a river… it made her a masterful master of intelligence for her, and reestablishing order in a kingdom used to anarchy was not a simple task.
-Under Lahk’s rule, corruption had ruled the day, and an unsurpring number of people wished to keep it that way.
+Under Lahk’s rule, corruption had ruled the day, and an unsurprising number of people wished to keep it that way.
 There had already been three attempts on Alassiel’s life in the last few months… and each and every one of them Alexandra had discovered beforehand.
 Unravelling the mess of schemes and sabotage that lay before Alassiel’s reign was Alexandra’s job.
 “I’m getting married today,” she stated flatly.
 “Anything that can’t wait?”

 Alexandra shrugged.
 “Nothing lethally important.
 At least a few new things you should know.”